How to Get from Civitavecchia Cruise Port to the Train Station

 From there, the local buses—most with the ‘ARGO’ logo—will take you from Largo della Pace to the train station.

 You can purchase tickets at the ticket office or the pizzeria Mastro Titta at the Largo della Pace.
 Expect to pay around €2 per ride.
-These buses are fairly quick and run frequently, so the journey usually takes anywhere from 15–20 minutes.
+These buses run frequently, and the journey usually takes 15–20 minutes.

-If you have a Civitavecchia Express ticket, you can also take one of the PortLink buses.
-No ticket is needed for the PortLink buses.
-Just show them your Civitavecchia Express, and you’re good to go.
+💡 Do you have a Civitavecchia Express ticket?
+If so, you can also take one of the PortLink buses for free.
+Just show them your ticket, and you’re good to go.

 The PortLink buses run every 10–20 minutes, and you’ll find them waiting at the Largo della Pace to take you to the square in front of the train station.
 (This is also where they’ll be when you need a ride back from the station to the port.)